 Another must-try food in Vienna is a spare rib, a local specialty for meat lovers.
 Almost every traditional Austrian restaurant offers them.
-The well-flavored ribs are incredibly juicy, tender and delicious.
+The well-flavored ribs are incredibly juicy, tender, and delicious.

-The Tafelspitz (boiled beef) is a bone marrow broth with a special cut of beef served in a big pot together with side dishes like horseradish, spinach and usually potatoes.
+The Tafelspitz (boiled beef) is a bone marrow broth with a special cut of beef served in a big pot together with side dishes like horseradish, spinach, and usually potatoes.
 It is local Austria cuisine, which was also favored by Franz Joseph I, the Emperor of Austria.

 Best Tafelspitz in Vienna: Plachutta (Wollzeile 38), famous for their special cut of prime Tafelspitz in town.
-Served in copper pot together with soup and assorted side dishes.
+Served in a copper pot together with soup and assorted side dishes.
 There is no better way to enjoy this Austria traditional food.

-Naschmarkt is the most popular market in Vienna with all kinds of goods, like fresh fruit, vegetables, exotic herbs, cheese from all over the world.
+Naschmarkt is the most popular market in Vienna with all kinds of goods, like fresh fruit, vegetables, exotic herbs, and cheese from all over the world.
 A great location to grab a bite; enjoy your breakfast or lunch with some fresh delightful Viennese specialty.

 Best food in Naschmarkt Vienna: While a large community of Turkish people in Vienna, Naschmarkt is one of the best places to find falafel, hummus, and kebabs.
 Choose to take away or eat in Naschmarkt.